 Why you should be getting enough sleep every night

 There are a number physical health benefits associated with getting enough sleep every night.
-For starters, it keeps your weight down.
-Low sleep has been associated with a drastically increased risk of obesity in both children and adults, as sleep deprived individuals tended to have a bigger appetite and ate more calories.
+For starters, it can help to keep your weight down.
+Low sleep has been associated with an increased risk of obesity in both children and adults, as when we’re sleep deprived we tend to have a bigger appetite.

 Sleep also improves memory and concentration.
 Your cognition, concentration, productivity and performance are all at risk when you don’t get an adequate night’s rest the previous night.
 One study found that a lack of sleep had the same effect on the brain as alcohol intoxication.
 When you’ve had good sleep, however, there is a marked increase in problem-solving skills as well as enhanced memory performance.

 And finally, sleep has been shown to help with fitness and athletic performance.
 It’s a prerequisite for all those who regularly attend the gym and has been shown to improve speed, accuracy and reaction times.
-Furthermore, it’s thought that poor sleep is linked to slower walking as well as reduced grip strength.
+It’s also thought that poor sleep is linked to slower walking as well as reduced grip strength.

 How to improve your sleep

-When looking to improve your sleep, it’s important to note that it’s not just about increasing the quantity of the sleep you’re getting, but also the quality – and that all starts with a good mattress.
+When improving your sleep, it’s important to note that it’s not just about increasing the quantity of the sleep you’re getting, but also the quality – and that all starts with a good mattress.
 After all, sleep is something you spend a third of your life doing, and you don’t want to be doing it on a bed of broken, misaligned springs.